pilgr/Paper/README.md

 ```

 #### Handle data structure changes
-Class fields which has been removed are ignored and new fields will have their default values.
+Class fields which has been removed will be ignored on restore and new fields will have their default values.
 For example, if you have following data class saved in Paper storage:

 ```java
 class Volcano {